 Washing and Flavoring Your Homemade Butter

-The Art of Rinsing and Pressing
+The Rinsing and Pressing Method:

-Seasoning and Customizing Your Butter
+Seasoning and Customizing with Salt

-Once your butter is thoroughly washed and you've squeezed out as much water as possible, it's time for the fun part.
 For a classic salted butter, a good starting point is about 1/4 teaspoon of fine sea salt per half cup of butter.
 Knead it in, give it a taste, and adjust until it’s perfect for you.

 • Herbed Butter: Finely chopped fresh herbs like chives, rosemary, or thyme are fantastic.